Ira-Sharma/Learning-High-Performance-Computing-with-Python/README.md

 # Learning-High-Performance-Computing-with-Python
 It is a comprehensive guide for learning High-Performance Computing (HPC) using Python.
-It covers essential concepts and practical techniques to leverage Python for HPC tasks, including optimisation, parallel programming, distributed computing, and GPU acceleration.
+It covers essential concepts and practical techniques to leverage Python for HPC tasks, including optimization, parallel programming, distributed computing, and GPU acceleration.